-Starting March 15, 2017 your 1st CCU Online Bill Pay home page will be an account dashboard that allows you to monitor payment activity at a glance.
+The 1st CCU Bill Pay service received a makeover in mid-March, providing increased convenience and an account dashboard that allows you to monitor payment activity at a glance.
 From your dashboard you'll be able to view all payees, quickly add a new payee, and make a payment with one click.

 - Convenience: No checks to write, no envelopes to stuff, no stamps to buy, no trips to the post office

 - Send payments to anyone, anywhere in the USA with a click of the mouse

 - Schedule payments in advance; one-time payments, automatic payments, or recurring payments

 - Payments deducted from your 1st CCU account